jpsca/sqla-wrapper/README.md

 ```

-It does an automatic table naming (if no name is defined) and, to the
+It does an automatic table naming (if no name is defined) by pluralizing the class name using the `inflector` library.
+So, for example, a `User` model gets a table named `users`, etc.
-base query class.

 ## How to use